emattaX/amazon-interface-clone-in-react/README.md

 # Amazon Interface clone in React

-Brushing up some more on React skills recrating Amazon's front-end with Firebase db and login.
+Brushing up on some more on React skills recrating Amazon's front-end with Firebase db and login.